MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 - **When to use:** No duplicates, maintain insertion order.

 #### TreeSet
-- **Inner workings:** Red-BlackTree is a type of binary seach tree with additional properties that ensure the tree remains balances. this, in turn, guarantees that basic operations like add, remove, and find complete in logarithmic time O(log n)
+- **Inner workings:** Red-BlackTree is a type of binary search tree with additional properties that ensure the tree remains balances. this, in turn, guarantees that basic operations like add, remove, and find complete in logarithmic time O(log n)
 - **Thread Safety:** Not thread-safe
 - **Advantages:** Sorted set
 - **Disadvantaged:** O(log n) time complexity for add, remove, contains